bambielli/bambielli.github.io/_til/2017-01-29-spread-operator-deep-copy.md

 title:  "Spread Operator Does Not Deep Copy Properties"
 date:   2017-01-29 20:58:00
 category: til
-tags: [javascript, spread, spread operator, deep, deep copy]
+tags: [javascript, spread, spread operator, deep, deep copy, redux, Redux, react, es6]
 ---

 TIL that the spread operator does not perform a deep copy of object properties to the target object.

-This led to a long debugging session at work that had me thinking I was crazy for a while!
+This led to a long debugging session that had me thinking I was crazy for a while!

 ## The Spread Operator vs Object.assign()